-The course introduces you the passenger ship design and specifics of that.
+The course introduces the passenger ship design and specifics of that.
 Lectures introduce topics which are then considered with respect to the projects.
-Some topics are complemented by visiting lecturers from industry to give perspective to current trends.
-Progress of the project is checked on weekly basis.
-The final project is presented in the end of the course to experts from industry and academia.
+Some topics are complemented by visiting lecturers from industry to give a perspective to current trends.
+The progress of the project is checked on weekly basis.
+The final project is presented at the end of the course to experts from industry and academia.
 Work is performed in cross-disciplinary groups.
 The content is suitable for students of different backgrounds (design, economics, engineering).

 - Introduction to shipscape

 - History of cruise ships, design, and architecture